 The Client must have a credit card or PayPal account selected as their default payment method.

 Timesheets are automatically submitted to clients at 7 AM ET on the Monday following the work week.

 Payment will be processed on the following Saturday at 12 AM ET.

-Auto-payment amounts are limited to the number of hours previously authorized by the Client.
+Auto-payment will be for the timesheet total hours up to the number of hours previously authorized by the Client.
 Clients will always have the option to manually pay their freelancer before Friday.